arjunkarpur/triangle-mesh-collision/README.md

 # triangle-mesh-collision

-Self collision detection for triangles mesh implementation in libigl
+Self collision detection for triangles meshes.

+Implementation in C++, uses Eigen and libigl libraries.